hansel123/DGtest/README.md

 # AMD DGtest

 The AMD DGtest is a tutorial program for those who are new to MIOpen & OpenVX.
-It runs inference on the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset using MIOpen & OpenVx.
+It runs inference on the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset using MIOpen & OpenVX.

 ### Explanation
-The program is divided into four parts :
+The program is divided into four parts:

 ##### 1. annmodule

 annmodule is created by the AMD model compiler.
-You can convert your own trained caffemodel to openvx graph using the model   compiler.
+You can convert your own trained caffemodel to openvx graph using the model-compiler.
 See the below section for the detailed instruction.
 Once the conversion is done, the corresponding c++ codes will be generated including annmodule which contains the information about your pre-trained caffemodel.

 ##### 2. VXtensor